Working from home

 - Cooperate with your employer and follow their instructions

-- Protect yourself and others from harm during the course of your work.
+- Protect yourself and others from harm during your work.
 For example, you must take care of your equipment and report any problems immediately to your employer

 - Report injuries to your employer immediately